jeremylarose/autopkg-recipes/Duplicati/README.md

-this is now working, uses latest canary version
+this is not working yet